 - 365-night sleep trial with free shipping and returns

-The hybrid construction of the Awara mattress offers substantial support for heavier people.
+The Awara Organic Luxury Hybrid has a sturdy design that offers substantial support for heavier people.
 A combination of premium pocketed coils and natural latex ensures that pressure points are relieved and the spine is kept in a neutral position.
 These materials are also breathable, which promotes airflow throughout the mattress for better temperature regulation.

-The plush Euro top cover is constructed with New Zealand wool and organic cotton, both of which wick away heat and moisture, with the added benefit of being resistant to dust mites.
+The plush Euro top cover is constructed with New Zealand wool and organic cotton, both of which wick away heat and moisture, with the added benefit of resisting dust mites.
 The thick, 4-inch comfort layer of natural Dunlop latex contours to the shape of your body, cushions pressure points, and provides a cooling feel.
 This layer also increases the durability of the Awara mattress.
 The contouring support core of premium pocket coils keeps the spine aligned and offers full body support.
-It also minimizes motion transfer, which is an important consideration for heavy sleepers who share the bed with a partner.
 A soft base layer with reinforced handles completes the mattress.
 The thick profile is ideal for heavy people, and the unique construction prevents the feeling of sinking in.